chadkluck/serverless-deploy-pipeline-atlantis/README-2-CodeCommit-Repository.md

-# Create CodeCommit Repository for Application Infrastructure
+# READ ME 2: Create CodeCommit Repository for Application Infrastructure

 Once the service roles are created it is time to set up your first CodeCommit repository to store your application infrastructure.